 - If the pandan leaves are too big for the rice cooker, tie the leaves in a knot.

 - Mix everything in the rice cooker and leave to cook.

 - 2 sheets of beancurd skin

 - one sheet seaweed, cut into 3cm strips

 - 1 tsp pepper

-- Make a paste out of the flours and 5 tbsp water.
+- Make a paste out of the flour and 5 tbsp water.

-- Put a thin layer of the paste on the beancurd skin just on 1 side.
+- Put a thin paste layer on the beancurd skin on one side.